villani-lab/airway_allergic_asthma/figure_scripts/figure_2/figure_2.md

 # pg.pca(all_data)
 ```

 To account for technical variability between samples, we used the Harmony algorithm to align the pricniple component scores.
-These adjust PCs were used for downstrseam leiden clustering and UMAP dimensionality reduction.
+These adjusted PCs were used for downstrseam leiden clustering and UMAP dimensionality reduction.
 Once we have the data in UMAP space, we can look at our QC metrics, along with our basic leiden clustering.
+The first few lines here are commented out due to the stochasticity of the algorithms, but show which functions were used for our data processing.
+We then load in the resulting data object that was used for analyses in the manuscript to be able to show truly equivalent figures.

 ``` python
 # pg.run_harmony(all_data, n_jobs = 5)